Tanu-N-Prabhu/Autonomous-RC-Car/README.md

 <img src="Images/Img1.jpg"  width="800" height="600">
 <h2> The side view of my RC car</h2>
  <img src="Images/Img2.jpg"  width="800" height="500">

+ # Build Instructions

+ The breadboard view gives you a strong clarity of how different components are connected together, by looking at this you can aslo build similar design for your project.

  <img src="Images/Fritzing1_bb.jpg"  width="800" height="500">

 # I am tweaking the existing Radio Controlled Car to be an autonomously driven car.